joshb/joshb.github.io/articles/simple_line_drawing/index.md

         }
 ```

-    <p>Next, we calculate the slope (or tangent) of the line and loop through each whole number between the minimum/maximum x values to draw it:</p>
+Next, we calculate the slope (or tangent) of the line and loop through each whole number between the minimum/maximum x values to draw it:

 ```c++
 ​        // draw line in terms of y slope